ercknard/Exhibition-News/README.md

 ## How to Get Started

-Visit our [website](https://example.com) for more details on the new features and updates.
-If you have any questions or need support, please contact our [support team](mailto:support@example.com).
+Visit our [cryptech.services](https://cryptech.services) for more details on the new features and updates.
+If you have any questions or need support, please contact our [support team](mailto:inquries@cryptech.services).

 Thank you for your continued support!

 ---

 *Best regards,*
-*The Example Team*
+*The Cryptech Team*